aarmey/CV/Biosketch.md

 Precision Lung Cancer Therapy Design Through Multiplexed Adapter Measurement
 We propose to develop a global picture of bypass resistance mediated by receptor tyrosine kinases (RTKs) not targeted by therapy.
 By examining multiple RTKs variable in their resistance-promoting capacity at once, we will be able to determine features essential to the development of resistance.
 Role: Co-PI

-### Completed Research Support

-UCLA Hellman Fellows Program  \hfill  7/01/2019 – 6/30/2020
-Engineering anti-tumor antibody combinations for more effective and less toxic therapies
-This project uses a binding model of IgG-FcγR engagement to predict combinations of anti-tumor antibodies that operate synergistically together.
-Role: PI

-\vspace{12pt}
-NIH DP5-OD019815  \hfill  9/22/2014 – 9/1/2019
-Adapter-Layer RTK Signaling: Basic Understanding & Targeted Drug Resistance
-The goal of this project was to study sets of resistance mechanisms to RTK-targeted therapies, to identify commonalities and ways to determine which mechanism may be driving individual tumors.
-Role: PI

-\vspace{12pt}
-Foundation Grant \hfill 7/1/2017 – 6/30/2019
-Terri Brodeur Breast Cancer Foundation
-This project used a computational model to direct the design of new inhibitors for the TAM receptors.
-Using these well-characterized compounds, we examined the effects of inhibiting different TAM receptor complements.
-Role: PI